team-moondust/BudgetBuddy-backend/README.md

-# 🐾 Budget Buddy with Tamagotchi Twist 💸
+# 🐾 BudgetBuddy with _Tamagotchi_ Twist 💸

 A gamified financial wellness web app that turns your spending habits into the emotional and physical well-being of a virtual pet companion.
-Your pet thrives when you stick to your budget and struggles when you overspend — making financial health feel personal, emotional, and fun.
+Your pet thrives when you stick to your budget and struggles when you overspend or make poor financial decisions — making financial health feel personal, emotional, and fun!

 ---

-## 📱 Overview
+## 📱 Project Overview

 **Budget Buddy with a Tamagotchi Twist** helps users improve their financial habits through a virtual pet that reacts to spending behaviors.
 Instead of cold numbers and charts, your financial journey is visualized as the life and growth of your own digital buddy.